DataDog/datadog-api-client-go/api/v2/datadog/docs/Role.md

 ### NewRole

-`func NewRole(type_ RolesType, ) *Role`
+`func NewRole(type_ RolesType) *Role`

-NewRole instantiates a new Role object
+NewRole instantiates a new Role object.
-This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewRoleWithDefaults

 `func NewRoleWithDefaults() *Role`

-NewRoleWithDefaults instantiates a new Role object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewRoleWithDefaults instantiates a new Role object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetAttributes